 Best Way to Consume Bee Pollen Granules

-Avoid adding bee pollen to very hot foods or drinks, as heat may reduce some beneficial compounds.
+Avoid adding bee pollen to very hot foods or drinks.
+High heat may reduce some of its natural enzymes and beneficial plant compounds.

 When to Take Bee Pollen